 Science requirements for moving targets

-JWST must be able to observe solar system targets when they move relative to the guide star at rates up to 0.030 arcsec/second.
-This will provide access to Mars and all of the more distant planets and their moons, asteroids, KBOs, and most comets over some part of their orbit (typically when a comet is more than two or three AU from the Sun).
+JWST must be able to observe solar system targets when they move relative to the guide star at rates up to 0.030 "/s (30 mas/s or 108 "/hour).
+This will provide access to Mars and all of the more distant planets and their moons, asteroids, KBOs, and most comets over some part of their orbit (typically when a comet is more than two or three AU from the Sun; see Kelley et al., 2016).
 Precise trajectories are needed at the angular resolution of the observatory to avoid loss of angular resolution and to enable placing the moving targets on specific NIRSpec slits or the MIRI spectrometer field of view.
 It is recognized that the image quality requirements will have to be relaxed slightly while tracking moving objects, and that exposure times (or the track paths) will be limited by the path of the guide star.
-There are no requirements to track accelerating objects (curved trajectories), to track objects continuously as the guide stars cross sensor chip boundaries, to have special guide star availability, or to observe in any special orientations."
+There are no requirements to track accelerating objects (curved trajectories), to track objects continuously as the guide stars cross sensor chip boundaries, to have special guide star availability, or to observe in any special orientations.
 (Science Requirements Document, pg.
 7-8)

 Target of opportunity (ToO) policy